FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ### 1.4.3
+Features:
+- Can now make a protocol stop on an if condition

+Changes in UI:
+- steps now grouped in menu
+- renamed plots button

 Fixes:
 - removed bad version numbers from metadata
 - fixed an issue with the databroker catalog not being set